 Facebook - We continue to use social media as a complement to the website to increase community outreach.
 Traverse Area Community Media's Facebook page helps to engage the community in discussion about events and programs on CommunityTV and GovernmentTV.
+Throughout 2020-21, we utilized our Facebook page to broadcast 12 community events.
+In 2021-22, we will aim to increase this number to ensure that we are growing our Facebook account in conjunction with our YouTube account.

 YouTube Channel - This channel provides an alternate place for people to find CommunityTV shows created by Traverse Area Community Media, driving a different demographic back to our website.
-This past year views of programs on the CommunityTV YouTube Channel increased by 125%, from roughly 125,500 to 283,300 (see Figure 9: YouTube Viewer Metrics July 2019 to June 2020).
+This past year, views of programs on the CommunityTV YouTube Channel increased by 125%, from roughly 125,500 to 283,300 (see Figure 9: YouTube Viewer Metrics).

-A total of 89,700 hours of programming (179% increase) have been viewed on our YouTube page in the last year, with an average viewing time of 19 minutes - a relatively long duration for YouTube channels, and a 24% increase over the previous reporting year.
+A total of 371,000 hours of programming (413% increase) have been viewed on our YouTube page in the last year, with an average viewing time of over 20 minutes - a relatively long duration for YouTube channels.

-Figure 9: YouTube Viewer Metrics July 2019 to June 2020
+Figure 9: YouTube Viewer Metrics July 2020 to June 2021